AnkitSharma-007/blogsite/README.md

  - [Nodejs (LTS Version)](https://nodejs.org/en/)
  - [Angular CLI](https://cli.angular.io/)
  - [Visual Studio Code](https://code.visualstudio.com/)

 # Create a new Angular app
 Run the command shown below to create a new Angular app named as blogsite.

-    ng new blogsite
+    ng new blogsite --routing=false --style=scss

-Provide the answers for the options as shown below.

- - Would you like to add Angular routing? (y/N) – N
- - Which stylesheet format would you like to use? – SCSS
+### Open Visual Studio Code
+Change directory to the new project and open the project in VS Code.

+    cd blogsite
+    code .

 # Configuring firebase
 We will create a project on firebase and configure cloud firestore database for it.
-We will use this databse for our angular application. the steps are shown below.
+We will use this database for our angular application. the steps are shown below.

 ### Creating a project on firebase
 To create a new project on firebase follow the steps mentioned below.
  - Navigate to